Apne Dam Par: Plot

 The film portrays Ranjit Saxena (Shakti Kapoor) as a wealthy businessman, self-important and proud of his high status.
-He plans for his sister Sapna (Shilpa Shirodkar) to marry his business partner Verma's (Raza Murad) son.
+He plans for his sister Sapna (Shilpa Shirodkar) to marry his business partner Verma's (Raza Murad) son Karan (Ashif Sheikh).
 Unbeknownst to him, however, Sapna has been dating Ram (Mithun Chakraborty), a mechanic of lower social standing.
 Infuriated, he asks Sapna to leave Ram, but she remains resolute.
 Ranjit then invites Ram to his mansion, where he is insulted and then bribed to leave Sapna.
 He refuses, and Verma and Ranjit conspire to kill him.
 Instead, Sapna stops them, getting herself killed in the process.
 A crushed Ram vows never to marry, and to take care of his younger brother, Shayam (Irfan Kamal).
 Many years later, Shayam, now eligible to marry, tells Ram that he is in love with a girl named Divya (Anita Nigam).
 Ram agrees to the marriage and goes to meet her parents — to discover they are the Saxenas.